Cloud-3D-Print/Control-Application-Go/README.md

 ```

 ### P.S.
-1. the default pattern of pi printer controller is marlin, not klipper
-2. klipper service need to be deployed individually
+1. klipper service need to be deployed individually